atweiden/tantum/doc/Syntax.md

   'path/to/file/without/extension'` with no leading whitespace
-- included files must have `.transactions` extension, but include directives in transaction journals must leave off the extension, as the extension is added automatically
+- included files must have `.transactions` extension, but include directives in transaction journals must leave off the extension, as the `.transactions` extension is appended automatically by Nightscape
-- filename to include must be surrounded with double quotes or single quotes
+- filename to include must be surrounded with double quotes or single quotes, and follow TOML basic string and literal string rules respectively.
-- use maximum of a single include directive per line
+- use maximum of one include directive per line
-- whitespace and utf-8 in filenames is ok
 - glob syntax not supported

 #### Unacceptable (missing double or single quotes around transaction journal name)